Rose Sydell: Personal life

 Sydell married burlesque comedian William S. Campbell.
 Friends described them as being devoted to each other throughout their lives.
-The couple adopted Sydell’s niece, who performed along with her aunt in the London Belles using the name Rose Sydell Jr.
+The couple adopted Sydell's niece, who performed along with her aunt in the London Belles using the name Rose Sydell Jr.

 Sydell and Campbell amassed considerable wealth in burlesque.
 The two owned stock in the Columbia Amusement Company from its inception, and bought additional stock in other corporations.
 They invested in real estate, purchasing a block of brownstones on State Street in Brooklyn, NY, as well as a hotel in Atlantic City.
 Sydell possessed a large collection of diamonds and other jewels.

 Rose Sydell died at home on August 4, 1941.
-She was buried in Evergreen Cemetery, Brooklyn, NY.
+She was buried in Evergreen Cemetery, Brooklyn, New York City.